CodeProSpecialist/Billionaires-Crypto-Trading-Robot-2025/README.md

 on October 28, 2025.
 *****

+( Note: delete the file named
+binance_trades.db when restarting the program if there might be any configuration changes.
+This also fixes any program startup errors. )

 Unleash the power of automated crypto trading with the Billionaires Crypto Trading Robot 2025, a cutting-edge bot crafted for Binance.US.
 Target 0.8% net profits per trade on USDT pairs using advanced mean-reversion with comprehensive momentum, oscillator, and trend filters. **Not affiliated with Binance.US or CallMeBot.** **Profits are not guaranteed; you risk losing all or part of your investment.** Always test in simulation mode (e.g., Binance.US testnet) before live trading and proceed at your own risk!

 ### Legal Disclaimers